vrslev/stompman/README.md

 - If multiple servers are provided, stompman will attempt to connect to each one simultaneously and use the first that succeeds.
 - If all servers fail to connect, an `stompman.FailedAllConnectAttemptsError` will be raised.
 There're no need to handle it, if you should tune retry and timeout parameters to your needs.
-- If a connection is lost, a `stompman.ReadTimeoutError` will be raised.
+- If a connection is lost, a `stompman.ConnectionLostError` will be raised.
 You'll need to implement reconnect logic manually.
 Implementing reconnect logic in the library would be too complex, since there're no global state and clean-ups are automatic (e.g. it won't be possible to re-subscribe to destination because client doesn't keep track of subscriptions).

 ### ...and caveats